 First, Have the Right Tech

-- Finally, while it may not gain security clearance in all industries, Google Docs and Google sheets can be especially helpful when entire teams need to access and work in the same documents from remote locations.
+Finally, while it may not gain security clearance in all industries, Google Docs and Google sheets can be especially helpful when entire teams need to access and work on the same documents from remote locations.

-Most important, ensure that employees have access to (and reimbursement for) reliable, high-speed internet and phone services.
+Most importantly, ensure that employees have access to (and reimbursement for) reliable, high-speed internet and phone services.
 Nothing can derail remote work like an unpredictable internet connection.

 Don't Forget to Connect